William Morrow | 2018

 Swift comes across as bland and boring and the podcast is dry.
 Nearly every episode starts with someone exclaiming “it’s really you!
 You’ve gotten so big!
-Look at how you’ve grown,” etc., etc… And not even the “Oh no, someone is threatening me!” stuff was working for me, which boils down to everything taking place off the page and told as a recounting of events instead of a real-time menace.
-That really messed with the suspense for me.
+Look at how you’ve grown,” etc., etc. Not even the “Oh no, someone is threatening me!” stuff was working for me because everything taking place off the page and told as a recounting of events instead of a real-time menace.
+That messed with the suspense for me.

 I’m going to get spoiler-y now because I want to rant about some things, so just skip to the end of the review if you care to avoid any details about the substance of the main plot.

 Okay, so first of all, there is ZERO satisfaction in reading a mystery novel, putting together the clues and wanting to find the killer, when the KILLER IS ALREADY DEAD.

 What kind of trickery is that?
 It’s completely unsatisfying.

 But even worse, the reveal of the killer is so vague that I wasn’t even really sure I was getting the answer I thought I was getting.
 It was such a letdown, just a bunch of *fart noises.*

 I’m not sure what was up with Detective Fletcher.
 What was he supposed to be – a corrupt cop?
 Guilt-plagued?
 Just interested in power?
 Seriously, what the fuck was up with his character arc?
 Where did his motivations really lay?
 It was so vague and contradictory.